Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Main tools, methods, and results

+In this subsection we explain in which way the Wright-Fisher diffusion \eqref{levymodelsdesimp} and the ASG from Definition \ref{defquenchedasg} are related.

 The interest in tracing back potential ancestors of a set of individuals via the ASG is that it allows to analyze their types.
-By analogy with the Moran model, it is natural to define a type assignation procedure for lines of the annealed ASG $(A_{\beta})_{\beta \in [0,T]}$ (resp. of the quenched ASG $(A^{\omega,T}_{s})_{s \in [0,T]}$) as follows: \begin{itemize} \item At instant $\beta = T$ (resp. instant $s=0$) lines in the ASG receive \textit{iid} types: each line receives type $0$ with probability $x$ and type $1$ with probability $1-x$.
-This point is motivated by the fact that the diffusion \eqref{levymodelsdesimp} has initial condition $X(0)=x$. \item Type are propagated in decreasing $\beta$ (resp. increasing $s$). \item If a line, resulting from a coalescence, is of type $i \in \{0,1\}$, the two lines involved in the coalescence receive type $i$. \item In a branching favoring type $i \in \{0,1\}$ we have: If the incoming line is of type $i$, then the line that branches receives type $i$.
-If the incoming line is of type $1-i$, then the line that branches receives the same type as the continuing line. \end{itemize}
+The analogy to the Moran model motivates the following type assignment procedure for lines of the ASG. \begin{defi}[Type assignment procedure for the ASG] For $T >0$ and $x \in [0,1]$, the type assignment procedure with initial condition $x$ for the annealed (resp. quenched) ASG on $[0,T]$ is defined as follows. \begin{itemize} \item[(i)] At instant $\beta = T$ (resp. instant $s=0$) lines in the annealed (resp. quenched) ASG receive \textit{iid} types with law $x \delta_0 + (1-x) \delta_1$. \item[(ii)] Types propagate as $\beta$ decreases (resp. as $s$ increases). \item[(iii)] If a line resulting from a coalescence is of type $i \in \{0,1\}$, the two lines involved in the coalescence event receive type $i$. \item[(iv)] If, in a branching favoring type $i \in \{0,1\}$, the incoming line is of type $i$, then the line that branches receives type $i$.
+If the incoming line is of type $1-i$, then the line that branches receives the type of the continuing line. \end{itemize} \end{defi}